ch-bj/lgs-person-data-processor/README.md

 After the attribute search terms where hashed, the search terms will additionally be encrypted to prevent a dictionary attack on the hashes.
-The public key required for encryption, as well as the cipher specification, will be provided by the LWGS operations team.
+The public key required for encryption, as well as the cipher specification, will be provided by the LGS operations team.
 The currently defined cipher specification is `RSA/ECB/PKCS1Padding`.

 More information on supported cipher specification and creation of private & public keys for testing